Join Us

 Continuing Education

-Use the following learning objectives to focus your study while reading this month’s Continuing Education article.
+Use the following learning objectives to guide your study of this month’s Continuing Education article.

 Learning Objectives - After reading this article, you will be able to:

-1. Review the history of gypsum as a natural material and how it has become so widely used in residential construction.
+1. Understand the history of gypsum as a raw material and its significant usage in residential construction.

-2. Identify the manufacturing process of both natural and synthetic gypsum products and the sustainability and green attributes of manufacturing each.
+2. Comprehend the manufacturing process of both natural and synthetic gypsum products and their contributions to sustainability.

-3. Investigate the full range of high-performing, innovative gypsum products and the different finish levels that can all help contribute to green building design.
+3. Explore the variety of high-performing, innovative gypsum products and their different finish levels contributing to green building designs.

-4. Assess the functional performance of gypsum products as they contribute to green and sustainable design in any residential building or project.
+4. Evaluate how gypsum products enhance green and sustainable design in any residential project.

 All images courtesy of CertainTeed Saint-Gobain